Engineering Science Degree, Materials Science and Engineering Area of Concentration

 - MC Career Services: Planning and support for MC students and alumni.

 - Career Coachnew window: Explore hundreds of potential careers and job possibilities.

-A suggested Materials Science and Engineering course sequence for full-time students follows.
+A suggested Materials Science and Engineering course sequence for students follows.

 Suggested Course Sequence